SofiaCPP/IPL/website/content/slides/01_dragons/_index.md

     if x0 { if x1 s1 } else s2 // 1
     if x0 { if x1 s1 else s2 } // 2

-- CFG - it is ambigious
+- CFG - it is ambiguous
 - PEG - 2 - because it is the first option

 ---